-The interior of the house, with its large, low rooms and wide fireplaces, its corner cupboards and oldfashioned furniture, well fulfils the promise of comfort suggested by its outside appearance.
+The interior of the house, with its large, low rooms vs that his heart is quitcand wide fireplaces, its corner cupboards and oldthe mother's love canno: fashioned furniture, well fulfils the promise of comfort suggested by its outside appearance.

-The milk-house, where we left Mrs Grey, consists of a single room, built so close to the water's edge that the smooth stone floor is always damp and cold.
-A single rock forms the wall upon one side, and the other sides and roof are so covered with wild-grape vines, that a stranger would never suspect that rolls of golden butter, and rows of well-filled milk-pans, are kept cool and fresh beneath their shade.
+n; but be very careful The milk-house, where we left Mrs Grey, consists of ," she answers, cheer a single room, built so close to the water's cdge that the smooth stone floor is always damp and cold.
+A , mamma!" and prosingle rock forms the wall upon one side, and the ons, Willie runs hastily other sides and roof are so covered with wild-grape ekly through the shaded vines, that a stranger would never suspect that rolls very few moments has of golden butter, and rows of well-filled milk-pans, are a which his sisters are kept cool and fresh beneath their shade.

-Sit down with me upon the grass-plot under the wide-spread branches of this American elm, and with the blue, free waters rolling at our feet, and the loving atmosphere of 'home wafted to us from the pleasant house: I will tell you of its inmates, and, as far as I can, relate their histories.
+Sit down with me upon the grass-plot under the sail, we will come back wide-spread branches of this American elm, and with he pleasant farmhouse the blue, free waters rolling at our feet, and the loving looks in the afternoo atmosphere of home wafted to us from the pleasant house: I will tell you of its inmates, and, as far as I can, relate their histories.